John Robinson (burgess): Early and family life

 This John Robinson was probably born on one of this father's plantations in Middlesex County, Virginia in 1683 to the former Agatha Obert (1649-1686) and her merchant and planter husband Christopher Robinson (1645-1693).
 He had an elder brother, Christopher Robinson (1681-1726), who also followed their father's paths as a planter and politician.
 During their childhood, their father grew in political power in Virginia (eventually becoming the colony's secretary) as well built a manor house which this man would inherit, and which survives today, Hewick Plantation, near modern Urbanna.
 Although their mother died when both were young boys, their father remarried, to the widow Katherine Hone Beverley (1643-1692), the daughter of burgess Theophilus Hone and widow of Major Robert Beverley, a wealthy planter and clerk of the House of Burgesses.
 The will provided that neighboring planter, merchant and burgess William Churchill would become the estate's executor.
 By 1694 there were only 528 li in accounts receivable and personal property remaining, but Churchill assumed their father's merchant connection with Jeffreys of London and managed the boys' lands til they came of age in 1701 and 1703.

-Upon reaching legal age, John Robinson, Jr. married Katherine Beverley (1684-1726), who bore six son and two daughters who survived to adulthood, most of whom married into the First Families of Virginia.
+Upon reaching legal age, John Robinson, Jr. married Katherine Beverley (1684-1726), who bore six sons and two daughters who survived to adulthood, most of whom married into the First Families of Virginia.
 They sent their eldest son, Christopher Robinson (1703-1738) to England for his education, but he died unmarried at Oriel College of Oxford University.
 Thus, they kept John Robinson Jr. (1705-1766) in Virginia to finish his education, and he followed his father's (and maternal uncles') path into agriculture and politics.
 Another son, William Robinson (1709-1792) moved to Spotsylvania County and married Agatha, the daughter of Henry Beverley; his brother Henry Robinson (1718-1758) married Mary Waring.
 Robert Robinson (b.
 1711) became Captain of the East Indiaman and would be buried at Gravesend in England.
 The youngest son, Beverley Robinson (1722-1792), would leave Virginia with a company of Virginia soldiers to defend the New York frontier, then married an heiress in that state, but ultimately become a Loyalist during the American Revolution and moved to and died in Britain.
 Their two daughters were Mary Robinson (1707-1739) and Catherine Robinson Wagoner (1715-1776).